 John V. Campo, MD, Chair, Department of Psychiatry

-John Campo, MD, a nationally recognized expert in child and adolescent psychiatry, has been named chair of the College of Medicine’s Department of Psychiatry.
-The appointment is pending final approval of The Ohio State University Board of Trustees.
+John Campo, MD, a nationally recognized expert in child and adolescent psychiatry, was named chair of the College of Medicine’s Department of Psychiatry in 2012.

 Steven G. Gabbe, MD, CEO of the Medical Center, anticipates Dr. Campo’s leadership will expand the national recognition of the Department of Psychiatry.
 “John has dedicated his career to improving the lives of people with mental illness, and he is committed to advancing the treatment of psychiatric conditions in children and adults,” says Dr. Gabbe.
 “We’re very excited about his new role here at Ohio State.”